 Eliminating Stringent Contingencies: How to Make a Contingent Offer Stronger

-We’ll review what a contingent offer is and run through a common contingency scenario with the help of Marc Lagrois, a real estate agent based in Rochester Hills, Michigan.
+In this post, we’ll review what a contingent offer is and run through a common contingency scenario with the help of Marc Lagrois, a real estate agent based in Rochester Hills, Michigan.
 We’ll explore what buyers can do to help strengthen a contingent offer and secure a spot at the closing table.

 What is a contingent offer?

-Contingencies can range from the relatively minor or otherwise workable — like requesting a $3,000 allowance to fix a plumbing issue that was revealed during inspection — to more serious stipulations, such as a buyer needing to sell their existing house before closing on the next.
+Contingencies can range from the relatively minor or otherwise workable, like requesting a $3,000 allowance to fix a plumbing issue that was revealed during inspection, to more serious stipulations, such as a buyer needing to sell their existing house before closing on the next.

 Negotiable contingencies